VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 - `additionalFields` - Additional fields for navigation items.
 More **[ here ](#additional-fields)**
 - `allowedLevels` - Maximum level for which you're able to mark item as "Menu attached"
 - `contentTypes` - UIDs of related content types
+- `defaultContentTypes` - UID of content type that will be selected by default while creating a new navigation item
 - `contentTypesNameFields` - Definition of content type title fields like `'api::<collection name>.<content type name>': ['field_name_1', 'field_name_2']`, if not set titles are pulled from fields like `['title', 'subject', 'name']`. **TIP** - Proper content type uid you can find in the URL of Content Manager where you're managing relevant entities like: `admin/content-manager/collectionType/< THE UID HERE >?page=1&pageSize=10&sort=Title:ASC&plugins[i18n][locale]=en`
 - `pathDefaultFields` - The attribute to copy the default path from per content type.
 Syntax: `'api::<collection name>.<content type name>': ['url_slug', 'path']`
 - `gql` - If you're using GraphQL that's the right place to put all necessary settings.
 More **[ here ](#gql-configuration)**